Move over Netflix, live-streaming divorce cases will be the entertainment of the future – at least in the United Kingdom.

-According to reports out of the UK, the live-stream will focus on high-profile cases and spats involving the rich and famous.
+According to reports out of the UK, the live-streaming will focus on high-profile cases and spats involving the rich and famous.
 This may mean that we may see more of Sheikh Mohammed bin Rashid Al Maktoum in the future – you may remember his name from when his custody dispute hit the front pages all over the world with allegations of kidnapping and imprisonment.

 This program may end up reducing the caseload for the Court of Appeal since cases will be streamed on Youtube, Facebook, and even Twitter.
 Given how vicious the court of public opinion can be on social media, streaming law cases may incentivize settlements in many contentious cases where one or both spouses want to maintain privacy.

-Live Streaming Coming to the US?
+Live-Streaming Coming to the US?

 Covid-19 may be the push many courts and judges need to consider live streaming or recording hearings.
-As more and more states shut down courthouses and issue stay-at-home orders, judges, including in El Paso County, are looking at streaming technology to keep the judicial system moving as much as possible (if only to prevent a huge backlog when the pandemic is over).
+As more and more states shut down courthouses and issue stay-at-home orders, judges, including in El Paso County, are looking at video conferencing technology to keep the judicial system moving as much as possible (if only to prevent a huge backlog when the pandemic is over).
 It’s possible that as courts become more familiar with technology, it will become more prevalent in future cases.

-That said, as much as we’d like to livestream divorce cases to get to the bottom of Adele’s divorce settlement, it does not seem likely that family law cases will be livestreamed in the US any time soon.
+That said, as much as we’d like to live-stream divorce cases to get to the bottom of Adele’s divorce settlement, it does not seem likely that family law cases will be livestreamed in the US any time soon.

 While most court cases are open to the public, many judges do not think that means open to the world.
 With live streaming, judges would lose the ability to enforce decorum or control those watching since they are not in the courtroom.
 Plus family law cases often involve minor children, which presents extra privacy concerns for the court.